sharedassumptions/peoples-guide-to-philosophy/peoples-guide-to-philosophy.md

 Most everybody has probably found themselves in this kind of debate over terms at some point in their life.
 This is an example of a kind of philosophical debate that people commonly have, in the modern world outside of academic institutions.

-Philosophy has a broader and deeper place in most of our lives.
+Philosophy also has a broader and deeper place in most of our lives.
 Most people probably have some philosophical stances on political issues, on moral issues concerning how people should behave, on religious issues, and so forth.

 It's not obvious how to describe the underlying principle (if there is one) behind our application of the adjective ``philosophical'' to the wide (but far from all-inclusive) variety of issues, ideas, questions, etc., that we do apply it to.
 In most cases, probably, the discussions we call philosophical are similar in subject matter or methodology to the discussions had in academic philosophy.
 However, it's not obvious this is true in all cases.
 Even in the cases where it's true, it does not imply that the cultural DNA producing these discussions comes from academic philosophy.
 Moreover, it's not obvious how to describe the underlying principle (if there is one) of what questions are in the scope of what academic philosophy studies.